8 Tips for Keeping Good Oral Hygiene While Traveling

 Keep the Sugar on the Down Low

 “You’re on vacation!” is a good excuse for eating, well, anything.
 That said, sugar-laden treats can do a number on your teeth and gums.
 Try to keep the sugary snacks and treats to a minimum.
 Every time you expose your mouth to sugar, you’re inviting tooth decay!
-Then you will realize how important to get a portable water flosser during your journey to make your fresh breath.
+Then you will realize how important to get a powerful portable water flosser during your journey to make your fresh breath.